History of Newfoundland and Labrador: Second World War

 In 1940 Winston Churchill and Franklin D. Roosevelt agreed to an exchange of American destroyers for access to British naval bases in the Atlantic, including Newfoundland.
 The result was sudden prosperity as American money flooded the island, where 25% of the people had recently been on relief.
 Some 20,000 men were employed in building military bases.
 The local and British governments persuaded the United States to keep wages low so as to not destroy the labor force for fishing, logging and other local industries, but the cost of living—already higher than in Canada or the United States—rose 58% between 1938 and 1945.
 Even more influential was the sudden impact of a large modern American population on a traditional society.
 American ideas regarding food, hygiene (and indoor plumbing), entertainment, clothing, living standards and pay scales swept the island.
-As during World War I, Newfoundland became vital to the Battle of the Atlantic.
+As during the First World War, Newfoundland became vital to the Battle of the Atlantic.
 Each month dozens of naval ships protecting convoys stopped at St. John's.

 Postwar

-America retained and expanded its Newfoundland bases after the war, because the island was on the shortest Great Circle air route between the Soviet Union and the East Coast of the United States, and Soviet bombers carrying nuclear weapons was the largest threat to American cities.
+America retained and expanded its Newfoundland bases after the war, because the island was on the shortest Great Circle air route between the Soviet Union and the East Coast of the United States, and Soviet bombers carrying nuclear weapons were the largest threat to American cities.
 Its five large American bases—four Air Force and one Navy—were important to Newfoundland's economy, and many Americans intermarried with native residents.

 Fears of a permanent American presence in Newfoundland caused the Canadian government to attempt to persuade the island to join the Canadian Confederation.
 This was not primarily due to economic reasons.
 In the 1940s Newfoundland was Canada's eighth-largest trading partner.
 The island primarily traded with Britain and the United States, especially the "Boston states" of New England.
 Canada saw some value in Newfoundland's fisheries, raw materials, Labrador's hydroelectric potential, and 300,000 people of English and Irish descent, and expected that its location would remain important to trans-Atlantic aviation.

 Canada's primary interest, however, was from the fear that an independent Newfoundland would join the United States due to their economic and military ties.
 With Newfoundland, the United States would block the Gulf of St. Lawrence and leave only about 500 km of Nova Scotia coastline open to the Atlantic.
 Because America already bordered Canada on the south and controlled all but about 600 km of British Columbia's western boundary, Canada would be almost surrounded on three sides.
 Both Britain and Canada wished to prevent this.
 Newfoundlanders had regained their prosperity and their self-confidence, but were uncertain whether they should be an independent nation with close ties to the United States, or become part of Canada.